oliverfyh/Project-predict-future-sales/README.md

 ## Reconciliation Strategies Performance and analysis
 ![](./src/reconciliation%20performance.png)
 - OLS strategy produced many negative results.
 It made the coherent prediction worse
+    - OLS assumes that all time series in all level have similar error variance.
+    - Our datasets obviously violated the assumption
 - WLSS strategy produced better results in overall
+    - WLSS assumes that all time series in same leve have similar error variance and
 - We encountered some errors when running WLSV strategy
 - The Improvement of reconciliation is not encouraging
 - Possible reasons: